johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 ### Authorization Configuration

-We need a way to store our app-specific GitHub authentication information so that GitHub can authenticate that our application has permission to access its API and retrieve user information.
-Previously, we registered our app with GitHub and were provided a Client ID and Client Secret.
-We'll need to embed this information somewhere in our app for when it attempts to communicate with GitHub.
+We need a way to reference the app-specific GitHub authentication information so that GitHub can confirm the application has permission to access its API and retrieve user information.
+Previously, we created a `.env` file and stored our private keys within.
+We'll need to reference the Node `process.env` object somewhere in our to retrieve this information.

-It's common practice to store this type of authorization information in its own Node.js module.
-We'll use this information when we contact the GitHub API, so we'll export it and make it available to `require` in other parts of our app.
+We'll use this information when we contact the GitHub API with Passport, so we'll export it and make it available to `require` in other parts of our app.
 Create a new file named `auth.js` in the `/app/config` directory.

 _auth.js_: